temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 The project generator created a `client.ts` file in the `src` directory, but it will need a couple changes to make it work for this application:

 - You'll need to change the name of the Workflow.
-- You'll need to add code that lets you specify the person's name as the command-line argument so it can be passed to the Workflow, instead of using the hard-coded value of `Temporal`.
+- You'll need to add code that lets you specify the person's name as the command-line argument so you can pass it to the Workflow, instead of using the hard-coded value of `Temporal`.

 Open the `src/client.ts` file in your editor and modify it so it looks like the following: